These Salted Caramel Chocolate Cupcakes are so many of my favourite things all in one stunning handful. Just what I need the day before my birthday.

 - Then a chocolate and salted caramel drizzle

-To the unwrapped caramels, you add some cream and heat them together until they melt into a smooth caramel sauce, then you add the salt.
-Done.
-It takes minutes and any leftovers will be perfect on top of ice cream, pudding or cakes.
+- To the unwrapped caramels, you add some cream (image 1) and heat them together until they melt into a smooth caramel sauce, then you add the salt.
+Done (image 2).
+It takes just minutes and any leftovers will be perfect on top of ice cream, pudding or cakes.

 Might I just add, BEST salted caramel buttercream ever!!!

 These chocolate cupcakes are the most moist and delicious cupcakes ever.
 I’m not joking.
 I have received so many wonderful comments here on the blog, on Pinterest and in person about how good these are.

 I agree.
 I haven’t changed this recipe one little bit since I created it years ago.
 They’re fluffy and they stay fluffy for days after they’ve been cooked.
 They freeze and thaw perfectly too.